Bay musician Riapo Panapa returns to independence

 It has been 15 years since Sons of Zion last released music without the backing of a record label – and they’re about to return to their roots as freshly inspired independent artists.

-After a short writers’ camp in Hawaii in August, Sons of Zion - other members are Sam Eriwata, Joel Latimer and Matt Sadgrove - came away with two songs they wanted to craft for release, along with the makings of their new album, new connections and exciting collaborations.
+After a short writers’ camp in Hawaii in August, Sons of Zion – Panapa, Sam Eriwata, Joel Latimer and Matt Sadgrove – came away with two songs they wanted to craft for release, along with the makings of their new album, new connections and exciting collaborations.

-The first of these tracks is One Night, which will be released on all platforms tomorrow.
+The first of these tracks is One Night, which is to be released on all platforms on Friday, November 18.

 One Night is about the excitement that comes with the start of a relationship and how taking just one risk can lead to a magical life-changing experience.